Arcrentan/Baro-conversation-pack/README.md

 Documentation on how you can contribute and what kind of tags and attribute you can use will be made later on, Please refer to vanilla's conversation file for now.

+Unused traits are disabled, feel free to uncomment them if your conversation changes needs it

 I'll probably write a credit file thanking all the contributers and helpers later on, but right now refers to everyone that worked on this, thank you all!